-Medical treatments are largely at the whim of doctors and medical professionals, at least when it comes to deciding what should be used.
-Patients will often share their ailments and symptoms, to which a professional will deliver a potential diagnosis.
+Medical treatments are at the whim of doctors and medical professionals, at least when deciding what should be used.
+Patients will often share their ailments and symptoms, helping professionals deliver a diagnosis.
 This leads to further testing or monitoring, before finally moving to treatment.
-Sometimes the process is relatively simple and quick — and others, not so much.
+Sometimes the process is simple and quick — and others, not so much.

 Furthermore, doctors are not infallible, which means they can and do make improper diagnoses at times.
-Luckily, AI-based medical systems can be used to improve the accuracy of these predictions and identify problems faster.
+Luckily, AI medical systems can improve the accuracy of these predictions and identify problems faster.

 We don’t need to tell you how much this will impact the medical and health industry.
-We could see a long-lasting relationship between modern medical professionals and predictive AI systems that work to improve our quality of life.
+We could see a lasting relationship between medical professionals and AI systems to improve our quality of life.

 Automating Your Business

 The rapid changes in AI technology impact all types of business models.
-As companies automate different aspects of their day-to-day operations, expect workers to find ways of adding more creative endeavors into the mix.
-We can see this trend in fast-food restaurants already, where people can order on a screen, freeing up workers to better greet and engage with customers.
+As companies automate different aspects of their operations, expect workers to find more creative endeavors.
+We can see this trend in fast-food restaurants, where people can order on a screen.
+This will free workers to better greet and engage with customers.

-The process starts by redefining roles in your organization and figuring out what tasks computers can do quicker or better and what tasks humans are better off handling.
+The process starts by redefining roles in your organization and figuring out tasks computers can do quicker or better.
+It also requires you to determine which tasks humans are better off handling.
 Look to areas in your company that are prone to error.
-Machines are much better equipped to handle things such as mathematical configurations without making costly mistakes.
+Machines can better handle things such as mathematical configurations without making costly mistakes.

 On the other hand, in one-on-one interactions such as onboarding new clients, a human touch is almost always the better choice.
-Artificial intelligence can undoubtedly gather and analyze fundamentals information, but the time savings of other operations using automation allows your employees to home in on each client and offer a personalized experience in an increasingly impersonal world.
+Artificial intelligence can undoubtedly gather and analyze fundamentals information, but the time saving of automation allows employees to hone in on each client.
+They can offer a personalized experience in an increasingly impersonal world.

 Teaching Computers to Learn for Themselves

-Expect 2019 to be a year where computers begin learning for themselves more and more.
+Expect 2024 and beyond to be a time when computers begin learning for themselves more and more.
 Although computer scientists have made impressive advances in this area in recent years, there are still some hiccups in AI.
 For example, teaching a computer how to feel emotion seems nearly impossible.
 Machines can guess at and mimic emotions, but they can’t yet experience sadness, happiness, anger, frustration, etc.

 Researchers are hard at work on an AI system that does not require supervision.
 The final stepping stone is figuring out how to get computers to give themselves feedback.
 Researchers have already taught a computer to solve a maze through reasoning similar to how the human mind reasons.
 The possibilities for machine learning are limitless as programmers try new methods and find ways to advance in the field.